 Foot shape is incredibly important for finding cleats that are the right fit.
-The right size cannot make up for a cleat that just isn’t shaped will for your foot.
+The right size cannot compensate for a cleat that isn’t shaped well for your foot.

 Some female soccer players have wider feet.
-Many of those players do find men’s cleats to be more comfortable and well-suited, but there are some women’s cleats that may be good options as well.
+Many players find men’s cleats to be more comfortable and well-suited, but some women’s cleats may also be good options.

-A few qualitied to look for in cleats if you have wider feet include:
+A few qualities to look for in cleats if you have wider feet include: